 Delving into the rich world of animal fats and the uses they have is the mark of any cooking or nutrition aficionado.

 Contrary to what many people think, not all animal fat is the same.
-The texture, nutritional profile, taste, and use changes depending on the animal itself, what part of the animal the fat is from, and how you choose to prepare it.
+The texture, nutritional profile, taste, and use change depending on the animal itself, what part of the animal the fat is from, and how you choose to prepare it.

 Suet is one of our favorite types of animal fat.
-It’s versatile, delicious, and is renowned for its baking and cooking uses.
+It’s versatile, delicious, and renowned for its baking and cooking uses.

 We’re going to cover what suet is, why you should consider adding it to your rotation, and what separates bad suet from good suet.